A split step Fourier/discontinuous Galerkin scheme for the Kadomtsev--Petviashvili equation: Introduction

 In the context of the Vlasov equation semi-Lagrangian methods have a long tradition.
-In recent years, semi-Lagrangian discontinuous Galerkin methods have been studied extensively as these methods provide a local approximation (which facilitates parallelization) and are only slightly diffusive (see \cite{qiu2011,crouseilles2011,rossmanith2011,einkemmer2015,einkemmer2016,einkemmer1211,einkemmer1602,mehrenberger2013}).
-However, in this case only constant advection problems have to be solved (a simple problem compared to the Burgers' type nonlinearity found in the KP equation).
-To the knowledge of the authors only \cite{crouseilles2012guiding} considers a position dependent (but still linear) advection.
+In recent years, semi-Lagrangian discontinuous Galerkin methods have been studied extensively as these methods provide a local approximation (which facilitates parallelization) and are only slightly diffusive (see \cite{qiu2011,crouseilles2011,rossmanith2011,einkemmer2015,einkemmer2016,einkemmer1211,einkemmer1602,mehrenberger2013,bokanowski2016convergence}).
+However, in this case only constant advection problems have to be solved.
+Position dependent problems have been considered both in the context of kinetic problems \cite{crouseilles2012guiding,qiu2011} and in the context of tracer-particle transport phenomena \cite{guo2014conservative,cai2017}.
+Some of these techniques have also been extended to second order equations \cite{bokanowski2016semi}.
+A nonlinear problem with a constant advection has been considered in \cite{bokanowski2016convergence}.
+Let us duly note, however, that in all of the mentioned works the advection is still linear.

-In the present paper we propose a nonlinear semi-Lagrangian discontinuous Galerkin method that is used within a time splitting approach to solve the KP equation.
+In the present paper we propose a semi-Lagrangian discontinuous Galerkin method for a nonlinear advection problem (more specifically, Burgers' equation) that is used within a time splitting approach to solve the KP equation.
 The proposed algorithm can take arbitrarily large steps in time with only a very modest increase in the run time.
 The algorithm as well as some computational aspects are described in section \ref{sec:numerical-method}.
 We then investigate the performance of the proposed method by conducting numerical simulations for a range of problems (section \ref{sec:Numerical-simulations}).
 Finally, we discuss some directions of future work and conclude in section \ref{sec:conclusion}.